 And, no, 'a dancer dies twice' was not being used as a 'title' in that article, it was mentioned in the very 'last paragraph' & 'last sentence' of the article, that the ballet industry has a saying,

 'a dancer dies twice' was an unknown saying in the ballet industry, a saying, from what I now understand, by Martha Graham, a modern American dancer, born in 1894.

-In 2015, Google searches brought up no references, no links to 'a dancer dies twice' there was no published books, articles, films, T.V drama, documentary, there was nothing for 'a dancer dies twice', not even on the BBC's website, which only appeared after I started to use the saying for my book title on my author's website.
+In 2015, Google searches brought up no references, no links to 'a dancer dies twice' there was no published books, no articles, films, T.V drama, documentary, there was nothing for 'a dancer dies twice', not even for Martha Graham, or on the BBC's website, NOTHING, and which only appeared after I started to use the saying for my book title on my author's website.

-No one was interested in the saying, until I decided to use it as a book title.
+No one was interested in the saying until I decided to use it as a book title & created my website.